TinkererInChief/weather-alert/docs/DATA_SOURCE_TRACEABILITY_AND_RBAC.md

 - Manage contacts, groups, alerts
 - View audit logs
 - Manage organization settings
+- **Can view and manage users within their organization**
+- **Can assign OPERATOR and VIEWER roles** (not SUPER_ADMIN or ORG_ADMIN)
-- Cannot manage users or data sources
+- Cannot manage data sources
+- **Organization-scoped**: Can only access users in their own organization

 **Use Case**: Emergency management directors, organization administrators

+**Restrictions**:
+- Can only assign OPERATOR and VIEWER roles (not admin roles)
+- Can only manage users in their own organization
+- Cannot access system-wide settings or data sources

 #### 3. **OPERATOR** 👨‍💼
 - **Operational access**